51Degrees/documentation/src/features/usagesharing.md

 At this time, we do not have **usage sharing** for PHP or other languages.
 If you'd like to make a feature request, please [get in touch](https://51degrees.com/contact-us).

+If you have any questions on how we use the data you share with us via usage sharing, please refer to our blog [Usage sharing: how do we use your data](https://51degrees.com/blog/usage-sharing-how-do-we-use-your-data).

 @anchor Internals
 [#](@ref Internals)
 # Internals